-Proven and probable reserves for this project are 153.3Mt with an average, combined cutoff grade of 3,90% $K_2O$ .
+Proven and probable reserves for this project are 153.3Mt with an average, combined cut-off grade of 3.90% K_2O .
 Over the life of the project, 10.6Mt of SOP and 24.1Mt of sulfuric acid are produced.
+Alumina contained in the ROM tons is presently considered a resource as an economic method of recovery has not been established.